ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-d that From ,he terrer offlt, or the gloom of the grave;
+that From ,he terrer offlt, or the gloom of the grave;

 Miller, or some of his acute disciples, have lately